akhil97/Capstone-Group1/README.md

-# Capstone-Group1 -- Geospatial Data Pipeline Processing and Modelling for Lagos, including Resampling Processing
+# Capstone-Group1 -- Geospatial Data Pipeline Processing and Modelling for Lagos and Nairobi including Resampling Processing

 ## Overview
 The dataset used for analyzing slums in Lagos contains 305,381 rows and 204 columns, which include: